 Posted April 21, 2012 at 04:00 pm by Former Writer

 Some Android devices have aftermarket accessories that are a little different from your standard car chargers and screen protectors.
 For many Samsung devices, there’s a jig that will put users into Download Mode (read: ODIN) if they soft-brick their devices.
 The Kindle Fire has a factory cable that users can make that helps with similar problems.
 And now for the Motorola Droid RAZR, there’s actually a way to avoid buying those extra accessories or soldering motherboards—unless of course, that stuff tickles your fancy.

-Posted April 15, 2012 By: Former Writer
+Posted April 15, 2012 at 04:00 pm by Former Writer

 Users of many Motorola Android devices have been clamoring for an unlocked bootloader for quite some time.
 There have been petitions signed, social media accounts spammed, and users have really shown that bypassing that unlocked bootloader means a lot to them.
 While Motorola hasn’t been much help in unlocking bootloaders, there has been some development going on to fix the problem once and for all.
 While many Motorola phones are still without an unlocked bootloader, users who own the Motorola Droid RAZR now have the option to simply bypass it completely.

-Posted April 10, 2012 By: Former Writer
+Posted April 10, 2012 at 09:00 pm by Former Writer

 Not long ago we brought you news about the Multi Boot Manager for the Motorola Defy, which gave users the opportunity to boot multiple iterations of Android on their devices.
 There are other, similar boot managers out there that allow many other devices to do virtually the same thing.
 Now the same can be said for the Motorola Droid RAZR.